kluivstar/Media-Production-App/README.md

-#colorfulmedia
+# Colorfulmedia

-#What is this project?
+# What is this project?
 *A media productiion website built for a client.

-#Features/Uses
+# Features/Uses
 *Comes with a booking/scheduling feature(handled by Squarespace) *Allow website visitors browse through the service listings and book or schedule an appointment.

-#Developed Using
+# Developed Using
 *Bootstrap and Animate